Helianthus hirsutus (Hairy Sunflower)

 Size

-Hairy sunflower native perennial sunflower with cheery yellow flowers.
-It does best with full sun and in medium to dry soils.
+Hairy Sunflower is a native perennial sunflower with cheery yellow flowers.
+It does best with full to part sun, but can handle part shade as well.
 It is a bee magnet, attracts butterflies and birds love the seeds.
 It tolerates clay soils and makes a good cut flower.

 Hair sunflower spreads through rhizomes and seeds.
 It is perfect for naturalized areas, wildflower meadows, pocket prairies or wildlife habitats.